 So which car is more environmentally friendly and how do you calculate the CO2 output of an E.V. versus a Petrol car

 Here in NZ we are blessed with 4/5ths of our power coming from renewables.
-LL though this has shrunk of late
+Although this has shrunk of late

 Remember that last sentence as we continue on this train of thought.

 CO2 is the apparent villain of burning fossil fuels.
-We are told to reduce our carbon footprint to save the planet and our leaders have said they will make our government cars all EV’s by 2025, or 2030, or at some stage.
+We are told to reduce our carbon footprint to save the planet and our leaders have indicated we will no longer be driving petrol cars in the near future and are subsidising purchasing EV’s with tax payer money.

 First of all lets take the energy consumption of the average motorist and compare the damage to the environment solely from the energy consumption and ignore the dirty batteries etc that help make E.V’s go.